infinum/datx/docs/jsonapi/jsonapi-network-usage.md

 const collection = new MyCollection();

 collection
-  .fetchAll('event') // This will make a GET request to https://example.com/event .then((response) => {
+  .getMany('event') // This will make a GET request to https://example.com/event .then((response) => {
     const events = response.data;
     console.log(events.length); // e.g. 5